 As it stands 80% of our packaging can either be composted, recycled or is biodegradable.
-We always strive to be better and acknowledge there are some areas we need to improve upon to continue to reduce our impact.
+We are always testing new packaging and always working to be better with every round of boxes!

 Below we have listed each category of packaging and provided a guide as to how to responsibly dispose of it after you have finished using it.

 The Box and Insulation

 The Enviro-Box and insulation are both roadside recyclable and can be put in with your cardboard recycling to be processed by your local authority.